richardyan0315/generalized-phase-I-II-design/README.md

 * visualization.R: to reproduce the result figures as presented in the manuscript and the supplementary document.
 * model.stan: stan model.

+If you use this repository or the associated method in your work, please cite the following article:

+Yan, Y., Lin, R., Guan, T., Shi, H., & Lin, X. (2025). *A Generalized Phase I/II Dose Optimization Trial Design With Multi-Categorical and Multi-Graded Outcomes*.
+Statistics in Medicine, 44(7), e70049. https://doi.org/10.1002/sim.70049

 We will consistently provide the necessary maintenance for these major R files.